cube3power/atsd/rule-engine/web-notifications.md

 Web notifications allow the rule engine to intergate with external HTTP services by means of sending custom HTTP requests on window status events.

-They can be used to automate tasks such as sending an alert into a Slack/Telegram/Discord/HipChat channel, updating a bug tracker, starting a CI build, publishing to an AWS SNS topic, or controlling IoT devices.
+They can be used to automate tasks such as sending an alert into a Slack channel, updating a bug tracker, starting a CI build, publishing to an AWS SNS topic, or controlling IoT devices.

 Example: **Slack Alert**